-The fruit of the sickle-bush is a dense cluster of intricately contorted pods.
-They remind of the convoluted pods of Vachellia tortilis, but in that case single pods make up the clusters.
-Sickle-bush pods start off green, filled with sap as in the picture, gradually drying out to a brown colour.
-Pod dimensions, for those who need to be spared the challenge of straightening some for measurement, are 1 cm by 10 cm.
-They are indehiscent, eventually dropping off the trees and rotting on the ground, if not eaten by livestock or game (Coates Palgrave, 2002; www.plantzafrica.com).
+Sickle-bush pods start off green, filled with sap as in the picture.
+They gradually dry out to a brown colour as the seeds ripen.
+Pod dimensions, for those who need to be spared the challenge of straightening some for measurement, are about 1 cm by 10 cm.
+The pods are indehiscent, eventually dropping off and rotting on the ground, if not eaten by livestock or game (Coates Palgrave, 2002; www.plantzafrica.com).